Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

+Sets whether the bot should respond to help commands for nonexistent topics.

-This allows the bot to respond indicating the existence of a specific help topic even if the user can't use it.
+When enabled, this will indicate the existence of help topics, even if the user can't use it.

 ..
 Note:: This setting on its own does not fully prevent command enumeration.